 - Lemon juice - Prevents the apples from turning brown when they’re exposed to oxygen.

 - Granulated sugar - Sweetens the filling.
-I don't recommend using brown sugar, which could add too much excess moisture.
+I don't recommend using brown sugar, which could add excess moisture.

 - Ground cinnamon and nutmeg - Add warm, spiced flavor that taste delicious with apples.